MaggieDaisy/Easy_Skincare/README.md

 - Definitely in future great idea would be to add much more products to the store together with more categories of products.

-- The application could have a blog to provide posting and exchanging opinions about new technologies in skin care, new and existing products, and advice about how to treat different skin issues.
+- The application could have a blog to provide posting and exchanging opinions about new technologies in skincare, new and existing products, and advice about how to treat different skin issues and results achieved after recommended treatment.

-- It would be nice to include video consultations so that users can meet up with specialists and get their bits of advice about products and treatments
+- It would be nice to include video consultations so that users can meet up with specialists and get their bits of advice about products and recommended routines.

+- Create a contact form that is avaliable directly from this app for easier user experience.

 # 4. Technologies and Resources used
 * [**Code Institute Fullstack Web Developer Course Content**](https://codeinstitute.net/) - was used as the main source of fundamental knowledge and inspiration.